 Want the laptop-free side of this comparison?
 Cosyra ships on the App Store and Google Play with Claude Code, Codex CLI, OpenCode, and Gemini CLI pre-installed in a cloud container.
 Two-minute setup, 10-hour free trial, no credit card.

-When to use Remote Control
+When should you use Claude Remote Control?

 - Your laptop is effectively always with you.
 It travels with you, stays plugged in, and the lid rarely closes for long.
 The "laptop must be on" constraint is not really a constraint for you.